Semantic IDs - Entity Enricher Documentation

 No ID in the input → generated

-If the object has no semantic ID, the platform generates one with the four steps above.
+If the object has no semantic ID, the platform generates one with the steps above.
 That ID becomes the object’s stable identifier in your organization’s database from then on.

 A present-but-unrecognizable value (not a real concept ID) is ignored, and an ID is generated instead.